nestauk/innovation_sweet_spots/innovation_sweet_spots/analysis/notebooks/parenting/README.md

 # Mapping parenting tech: Venture capital trends

 Analysis scripts and notebooks, developed for Nesta's [Mapping parenting technologies project](https://www.nesta.org.uk/project/mapping-parenting-technology/).
+This analysis re-used code developed for Nesta's [Innovation Sweet Spots](https://www.nesta.org.uk/feature/innovation-sweet-spots/) project, which is why it is located in this repo.

 To learn about innovation trends around digital technologies for parenting and early years education (for 0-5 year olds), we used [Crunchbase](https://crunchbase.com/) business information platform to analyse companies and venture capital investments in this space.
 The final list of the identified early years education and parenting company names can be found [here](https://docs.google.com/spreadsheets/d/1KELT0mLeMC565blGOxHj7soLx4qK6pzdUx7xqjNy29k/edit#gid=2002056421).